kevinolega/callcentertrainingtips/assets/pages/upwork.md

 You'll need money to get started.

-I recommend that you save up ₱200,000 to 300,000 before jumping in full time.
+I recommend that you save up ₱200,000 to ₱300,000 before jumping in full-time.

 You'll need to buy a nice computer.

 A good computer may cost anywhere from ₱50,000-100,000.

+I recommend buying a M1 Mac Mini or higher.

 You'll need to pay for fast internet.